openhab/openhab-addons/addons/binding/org.openhab.binding.opendaikin/README.md

 ## Channels

-For channels that use temperatures, the default is to use Celsius.
-This can be changed via a configuration on the individual channels.
-When in Celsius mode, the temperature has a precision of one half degree.
-When using Fahrenheit, only whole degrees are used.
-Internally, the Daikin system uses Celsius so all Fahrenheit numbers are converted and rounded.
+The temperature channels have a precision of one half degree Celsius.

 | Channel Name | Description |
 |--------------|---------------------------------------------------------------------------------------------|